Public Health Inspector/Administrator

 MINIMUM QUALIFICATIONS

-- Ability to travel throughout Berkshire County, MA all times of the year to attend meetings, events, and training.
+• Ability to travel throughout Berkshire County, MA, year-round to attend meetings, events, and training.

 PREFERRED QUALIFICATIONS

-- Current relevant certifications (e.g., FDA Standardization, Soil Evaluator, Title 5 Inspector, Food Manager, Certified Pool Operator).
+• Current relevant certifications (e.g., Registered Sanitarian, Soil Evaluator, Title 5 Inspector, Certified Pool Operator, Food Manager, or LPHIT).

 PAY RANGE